fsulib/islandora_solution_pack_comparative_edition/README.md

-# islandora_solution_pack_genetic_edition
+# islandora_solution_pack_comparative_edition
-Allows for sentence-level comparison of multiple witnesses of a genetic edition
+Allows for sentence-level comparison of multiple witnesses of a comparative edition